CrowsVeldt/checklist/Plan.md

     - make finishing a checklist flashy and cool
     - when a checklist is finished offer to either reset the list to empty, or continue as is
     - prevent making multiple lists with the same title?
+    - refactor create/edit screens so that they both inherit from the same component to reduce duplicate code

 # Bugs: